Beliefs and Creeds

 In teaching us how to interact with one another, Jesus defined what I call the “Divine Interconnection” when he said of our relationship: “Inasmuch as you have done it to the least of these, My Brethren, you have done it unto Me.”
 If indeed we are all connected to Jesus in the way, must we not also be intrinsically connected to each other?

-I believe that when Jesus advised his disciples to “Love on another as I have loved you,” He meant for us to interact by seeking others’ well-being in all transactions – to the same extent we seek our own well-being.
-I believe this was His prescription for bringing forth the Kingdom of God on Earth, and that this Kingdom will steadily emerge as people increasingly choose to implement the Divine Interconnection He exemplified by His humanity.
+I believe that when Jesus advised his disciples to “Love one another as I have loved you,” he meant for us to interact by seeking others’ well-being in all transactions – to the same extent we seek our own well-being.
+I believe this was his prescription for bringing forth the Kingdom of God on Earth, and that this Kingdom will steadily emerge as people increasingly choose to implement the Divine Interconnection He exemplified by His humanity.

 The Bay Ridge United Methodist Congregation